sxmsnchz/CCAPDEV-S11-MCO2/README.md

 ## How to Run the Project

 Note:
-This project is connected to
+This project is connected to MongoDB Atlas & Render.
-  - MongoDB Atlas
-  - Render
 To clone the project, you must set up the following
   - MongoDB Atlas cluster
   - Environment variables (.env)